segmentio/segment-docs/src/connections/functions/destination-functions.md

 When you deploy your destination function in your workspace, you fill out the settings on the destination configuration page, similar to how you would configure a normal destination.

 > info ""
-> settings can't be accessed as a global variable in the code.
+> The settings object can't be accessed as a global variable in the code.
 It has to be passed to the function at runtime.

 ## Test the destination function